samirak93/iCXMedia_DS/readme.md

 #### Clustering - Dendrogram (find no of clusters):

-So once the feature size has been reduced to a better scale, I'm using a hierarchical clustering (Agglomerative) to find the cluster for each child.
+So once the feature size has been reduced to a better scale, I'm using a `hierarchical clustering (Agglomerative)` to find the cluster for each child.

 The main reason for using Hierarchical clustering compared to other options are:
 - In this data set, it's ideal to not just cluster children but also find the distance or similarity between each child or cluster.
-This would provide us information as to which child is similar to another and maybe drill up/down to next cluster group.
+This would provide us information as to which child is similar to another and maybe drill up/down to next cluster groups.
-- The hierarchy helps us to find similar sub-groups within each group, which could maybe help doctors/ SME's to find different patterns within each group and also find interaction of these groups.
+- The hierarchy helps us to find similar sub-groups within each group, which could maybe help doctors/ SME's to find different patterns within each group and also find interaction of these groups to each other.
 - For example, if 2 children have fever, they might be in same cluster and closer.
 On the next level, you might have children who have more complicated disease.
-So if these 2 children are closer to the other group, then doctor's could proactively identify these 2 children and stop them from becoming worse.
+So if these 2 children are closer to the other group, then doctor's could proactively identify these 2 children and stop them from going to worse condition.
-- From the dataset perspective, the dataset is small and hence agglomerative clustering works perfectly and also plotting the dendrogram can easily help us identify similar groups within the dataset.
+- From the dataset perspective, the dataset is small and hence agglomerative clustering works perfectly and also plotting the dendrogram is easy and can help us identify similar groups within the dataset.

-But before starting to create the dendrogram, we'd have to find out the `linkage` type and `distance` metrics.
+But before starting to create the dendrogram, we'd have to find out the `linkage` type and `distance` metrics that are needed for the clustering.

-Considering the possible choices of linkage and distance metrics, the best choice was found out as below.
+Considering the different possible choices of linkage and distance metrics, the best choice was found out as below.

 For finding the best metric, we're considering the target label to be the `classes`.